melles1991/usecuewebsite/_posts/2020-03-04-help-my-server-is-down.md

 ## Lesson learned

 My client was positively suprised.
 I had taken away her worries and added a lot of value to my hosting product.
-I realized she would have never known about all this, without the unfortunate down-time.
+I realized she would have never known about this without the unfortunate down-time.
 Therefore I wrote this post.
 I want to let you know that I am prepared.
 I expect the unexpected and I have good security habits to minimize risks.
 What I am basically trying to say is: You can trust me, [I am an engineer](/about/).